misharii/Extended-Euclidean-algorithm-GCD/README.md

 =============================================================

-Here's a explanation of what the code does:
+Here's a explanation of what the code does(right now):

 1. The function gcd takes two integer parameters a and b.
 2. It initializes four lists: quotients, dividers, remainders, and y.